Joblessness Fund

 Busy lives don’t leave room to analyze every investment or vet every charity.
 We’re overwhelmed, pulled in a hundred directions — wallets clenched, hearts tugged, minds skeptical.
 Deep down, we know there has to be a better way.
 That’s why we’re building collaborative giving funds—uniting content, community, and tools that make it possible to do more, together.

-Independent Strategic Review Every 2 Years
+Independent Strategic Review

 Investment Committee (More Coming Soon)